Visiting Artist | January 21 - February 3, 2018

 During her time at MANCC, Westwater had the opportunity to meet with Dr. Stephen Montague, Visiting Assistant Professor in the FSU College of Music.
 Montague candidly described his time as an experimental composer during the 1970s -80s, including his interactions with Eastman.
 As a part of MANCC’s Embedded Writers Initiative, Westwater and her collaborators were joined by Allie Tepper, who is currently the Mellon Interdisciplinary Fellow at the Walker Center for the Arts in Minneapolis.
 Funded by The Andrew W. Mellon Foundation, this initiative is designed to support the re-imagining of dance writing conventions in order to better respond to and engage with a wider range of ever-evolving contemporary forms.
 Additionally, Westwater and her collaborators hosted a showing of the work within FSU’s School of Dance, followed by a post-showing talk that included Westwater and her collaborators, as well as Tepper and George.

-Rambler, Worlds Worlds A Part will premiere at New York Live Arts February 14, 15 & 16, 2019, is a co-presentation of NYLA and Lumberyard, and was commissioned by Lumberyard.
+Rambler, Worlds Worlds A Part premiered at New York Live Arts February 14, 15 & 16, 2019, is a co-presentation of NYLA and Lumberyard, and was commissioned by Lumberyard.
 The work will then go on to be shared with audiences in Jackson, MS.

 This residency was supported, in part, by the National Endowment for the Arts.